 Grover Peary was born when his mother was only 15.
-Mercedes was an obese girl who hadn't realized she was pregnant until she was 6 months along.
-Even then, she didn't seek prenatal care.
+She was an obese girl who hadn't even realized she was pregnant until she was 6 months along.
+Even then, she hadn't bothered to seek prenatal care.
 Born after 30 hours of hard labor, Grover hadn't breathed right away.
-After the delivery, Mercedes lost interest in him; he had been reared alternately by his grandmother and an aunt.
+After the delivery, his mother had lost interest in him; he had been reared alternately by his grandmother and an aunt.

 Grover walked at 20 months; he spoke his first words at age 21⁄2 years.
 A pediatrician pronounced him "somewhat slow," so his grandmother enrolled him in an infant school for children with developmental disabilities.
-At the age of 7, he had done well enough to be mainstreamed at his local elementary school.
+At the age of 7, he had done well enough to be mainstreamed in his local elementary school.
 Throughout the remainder of his school career, he worked with a special education teacher for 2 hours each day; otherwise, he attended regular classes.
-Individual testing when he was in the 4th and 10th grades pegged his IQ at 70 and 72.
+Testing when he was in the 4th and 10th grades placed his IQ at 70 and 72, respectively.

 Despite his disability, Grover loved school.
 He had learned to read by the time he was 8, and he spent much of his free time poring over books about geography and natural science.
 (He had a great deal of free time, especially at recess and lunch hour.
-He was clumsy and short for his age, and the other children routinely excluded him from their games.)
-At one time he wanted to become a geologist, but his teachers steered him into a general curriculum.
-He lived in a county that provided special education and training for individuals with IDD, so by the time he graduated, he had learned some manual skills and knew by heart the complicated local public transportation system.
-A job coach helped him to find work washing dishes at a restaurant in a downtown hotel-and to acquire the social skills necessary to maintain that job.
-The restaurant manager negotiated a bedroom for him in the hotel basement.
+He was clumsy and physically undersized, and the other children routinely excluded him from their games.)
+At one time he wanted to become a geologist, but he was steered toward a general curriculum.
+He lived in a county that provided special education and training for individuals with ID, so by the time he graduated, he had learned some manual skills and could navigate the complicated local public transportation.
+A job coach helped him to find work washing dishes at a restaurant in a downtown hotel and to learn the skills necessary to maintain the job.
+The restaurant manager got him a room in the hotel basement.

+The waitresses at the restaurant often gave Grover a few quarters out of their tips.
 Living at the hotel, he didn't need much money-his room and food were covered, and the tiny dish room where he worked didn't require much of a wardrobe.
-The waitresses often gave Grover a few dollars out of their tips, which he spent on his CD collection and going to baseball games.
+He spent most of his money on expanding his CD collection and going to baseball games.
 His aunt, who saw him every week, helped him with grooming and reminded him to shave.
-She and her husband also took him to the ballpark; otherwise, he would have spent nearly all of his free time in his room, listening to music and reading magazines.
+She and her husband also took him to the ball park; otherwise, he would have spent nearly all of his free time in his room, listening to music and reading magazines.

 When Grover was 28, an earthquake hit the city where he lived.
-Badly damaged, the hotel closed without notice.
-Thrown out of work, Grover's fellow employees were too busy with their own families to think about him.
-With his aunt out of town on vacation, he had nowhere to turn.
+The hotel was so badly damaged that it closed with no notice at all.
+Thrown out of work, all of Grover's fellow employees were too busy taking care of their own families to think about him.
+His aunt was out of town on vacation; he had nowhere to turn.
 It was summertime, so he placed the few possessions he had rescued in a heavy-duty lawn and leaf bag and walked the streets until he grew tired; he then rolled out some blankets in the park.
 He slept this way for nearly 2 weeks, eating what he could scrounge from other campers.
-Although FEMA workers had been sent to help those hit by the earthquake, Grover did not realize he could request relief.
-Finally, a park ranger recognized his plight and referred him to the mental health clinic.
+Although federal emergency relief workers had been sent to help those hit by the earthquake, Grover did not request relief.
+Finally, a park ranger recognized his plight and referred him to the clinic.